fistasolutions/step2-learn-agenticai/01_technology_background/00_prologue/readme.md

 ## Defining the Agentic AI Developer

 “Agency” in AI refers to the capacity of a system to make autonomous decisions, learn from experience, and interact dynamically with its environment.
-Unlike traditional developers who focus primarily on building static software solutions, agentic AI developers engineer adaptive systems that can observe, reason, and act without continuous human oversight.
+Unlike traditional developers who focus primarily on building static software solutions, agentic AI developers engineer adaptive systems that can **observe**, **reason**, and act without continuous human oversight.
 These professionals thus integrate deep technical knowledge with an understanding of real-world complexities, human-machine collaboration, and societal implications.

 ### Core Technical Competencies

-A fundamental requirement for the agentic AI developer is robust technical expertise.
-This is not limited to coding skill; it also includes an in-depth understanding of computational frameworks, algorithms, and data structures.
+A fundamental requirement for the agentic AI developer is **robust technical expertise**.
+This is not limited to coding skill; it also includes an in-depth understanding of **computational frameworks, algorithms, and data structures**.

 ### Data Engineering and Pipeline Management:
 Robust AI systems rely on high-quality, well-curated data.
-The agentic AI developer should be proficient in data preprocessing, feature engineering, and pipeline automation.
+The agentic AI developer should be proficient in **data preprocessing, feature engineering, and pipeline automation**.
 Understanding distributed computing frameworks, database systems, and data governance ensures that the intelligent agents are fed accurate and ethically sourced information.

 ### Scalable and Secure System Design:
-Agentic systems must scale to potentially millions of users or devices, requiring developers to be knowledgeable in cloud architectures, containerization, DevOps best practices, and cybersecurity measures.
+Agentic systems must scale to potentially millions of users or devices, requiring developers to be knowledgeable in **cloud architectures, containerization, DevOps best practices, and cybersecurity measures**.
 Without these competencies, even the most sophisticated AI models risk becoming vulnerable, inefficient, or unusable.

 ### Multidisciplinary Knowledge and Domain Specialization
 Agentic AI developers cannot operate in isolation; they must appreciate the broader context within which their systems function.
-This calls for a T-shaped skill profile: deep expertise in AI methods with a broad understanding of related disciplines, such as:
+This calls for a **T-shaped skill profile: deep expertise in AI methods with a broad understanding of related disciplines, such as:**

 ### Human-Computer Interaction (HCI):
 Developers need to consider usability, accessibility, and interpretability.
-This includes understanding user interface design, cognitive load, and the intricacies of how humans interact with intelligent systems.
-Agentic AI developers must create systems that communicate their reasoning, seek clarifications from users, and gracefully handle user feedback.
+This includes understanding user **interface design, cognitive load, and the intricacies of how humans interact with intelligent systems.** Agentic AI developers must create systems that communicate their reasoning, seek clarifications from users, and gracefully handle user feedback.

 ### Domain Knowledge:
 To build agents that excel in a particular industry—be it healthcare, finance, agriculture, or manufacturing—developers must invest time in learning about the domain’s data, workflows, regulations, and unique challenges.
 This domain fluency enables them to tailor AI solutions that are truly context-aware and provide meaningful value.